alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 1. Configure the Internet bandwidth as needed;
 2. The security group needs to release TCP80 and TCP443 ports;
 3. The instance type can be configured as needed;
-4. According to the HA need, you can create create two
+4. According to the HA need, you can create create two different ECS in different zones and use SLB to forward the traffic to backend ECS.
+Here I only create a single instance.

 ## 4.2.2 Create a GA instance